FIWARE/tutorials.XACML-Access-Rules/README.md

 </Rule>
 ```

-This is a very verbose method for creating a simple Role-Verb-Resource access rule, but unlike simple Verb-Resource rules, with XACML, other more complex comparisons can be made, for example checking that time is
+This is a very verbose method for creating a simple Verb-Resource access rule, but unlike simple Verb-Resource rules, with XACML, other more complex comparisons can be made, for example checking that time is
 before a certain hour of day, or checking that a URL starts with or contains a certain string.
 Conditions can be specified down
 to the attribute level or combined to make complex calculations, for example  - an XACML `<Rule>` could be created
 to apply the following policy:

-> *a store manager is able to amend Product prices only the first of the month, and can only alter prices of products he or his immediate superior has created in the first place*
+> *A store manager is able to amend Product prices only the first of the month, and can only alter prices of products she or her immediate superior has created in the first place*

 Such a `<Rule>` would require that the `<Condition>` includes separate clauses/clarifications for the following:

 * What is the User's role (e.g. `manager`)
 * What action is being invoked  (e.g PATCH or PUT)
 * Which resource is being protected URL string (e.g. `/v2/entities`)
-* What other information must be present in the body of the request (e.g. Entitiy `type` must equal `Product`
+* What other information must be present in the body of the request (e.g. Entity `type` must equal `Product`
 * When is the resource being requested (e.g. the current date)
 * What other additional information must be retrieved from elsewhere prior to making the request
     * Who created the entity?
 Is it me or my manager?